-Apple Arcade arrived early in iOS 13 beta, here's how to sign up and play!
+Here's all the deets on Apple Arcade so you can stay entertained

 Game on!

-Apple Arcade is a must for any iOS gamers who have been missing premium gaming experiences on the iPhone, iPad, Apple TV, and Mac.
-You get the first month for free and it's a very reasonable $4.99 a month after.
-We think it's well worth the cost and will be spending all of our free time checking out the new Apple Arcade games.
+Apple Arcade is a must-have for any iOS gamer who has been missing premium gaming experiences on the iPhone, iPad, Apple TV, and Mac.
+You get the first month for free, and it's a very reasonable $4.99 a month after.
+We think it's well worth the cost and will be spending all of our free time checking out new Apple Arcade games.

-Have any questions about Apple Arcade?
-What do you think of it so far?
-Let us know in the comments.
+Updated April 2022: Updated coding formatting.
+Reworded some sections.
+Fixed some grammar mistakes and typos.

 We may earn a commission for purchases using our links.
 Learn more.